booknite/toolbox/network/check-ethernet.md

 # Checking for Ethernet Network Congestion

-This guide walks you through the process of identifying and diagnosing potential network congestion issues on your Ethernet connection using bmon, nethogs, ping, and mtr.
+This is a simple walkthrough/refresher for identifying and diagnosing potential network congestion issues on your Ethernet connection using bmon, nethogs, ping, and mtr.

 ## Table of Contents
 1. [Identify the Ethernet Interface](#1-identify-the-ethernet-interface)